IN THIS ISSUE

 The Migrant Data Matrices provides users with links to data on migrants from a wide range of ABS products.
 Data include a broad selection of demographic, geographic, socio-economic and survey specific items.
 The data items included are not exhaustive but rather provide a selection of the data available from a collection (survey).
 Each data cube includes a link to the main features and explanatory notes of the source product or collection.

-In this edition, two new data cubes have been added :
+In this edition, a new health data cube has been added :

 New links to recently released migrant data are also now available via the A-Z List of Data cubes:

 - Characteristics of Recent Migrants 2016

 - Cultural and Linguistic Characteristics of People using Mental Health Services and Prescription Medications, 2011

 A number of features help to streamline the content and to make it easier for users to navigate to source data within the product.
 These include:

 - A Migrant Data Matrices Data Cube that shows which migrant related data items are available for each of the source products (ABS surveys) in an Excel spreadsheet, and provides a hyperlink to download the data cube of interest.